Conor Delaney (hurler): Senior

 Delaney was added to the Kilkenny senior team as a member of the training panel at the start of the 2016 season.
 He was a Leinster Championship medal on 3 July 2016 as a member of the extended panel following Kilkenny's 1-26 to 0-22 defeat of Galway in the final.
 Delaney was again a member of the extended panel when Kilkenny suffered a 2-29 to 2-20 defeat by Tipperary in the All-Ireland final on 4 September 2016.

 Delaney made his first appearance for the Kilkenny senior team on 18 February 2018 when he lined out at right wing-back in a 1-20 to 1-12 defeat of Waterford in the National League.
 On 8 April 2018, he was again at right wing-back when Kilkenny faced Tipperary in the National League final.
 He ended the game with a winners' medal following the 2-23 to 2-17 victory.
 On 1 July 2018, Delaney was selected amongst the substitutes when Kilkenny drew 0-18 apiece with Galway in the Leinster final.
 He was again named on the bench for the replay a week later, however, Kilkenny suffered a 1-28 to 3-15 defeat.

 Delaney was a regular at full-back during the 2019 National League and looked likely to retain that position for the Leinster Championship.
 In April 2019, it was confirmed that he would be sidelined for up to two months after breaking the tibia bone in his leg.
 Delaney was an unused substitute when Kilkenny suffered a 1-23 to 0-23 defeat by Wexford in the Leinster final on 30 June 2019.

+Delaney was corner back throughout the 2020 season and finished that year with an All-Star Nomination after Kilkenny lost the All- Ireland Semi-Final to Waterford.

+Between 2021-2024, Delaney featured regularly at full back and corner back for Kilkenny winning 5 consecutive leinster medals and being runner-up in two All-Ireland finals.